chaoge525/soafee_demo/documentation/validations.rst

 N1SDP: Running Tests
 ^^^^^^^^^^^^^^^^^^^^

-To run tests on N1SDP you need to:
+To run tests on an N1SDP:

 * Build an image that include tests using the above instructions `N1SDP: Build Image Including Tests`_